Scope: A hot Work Permit program is required if cutting or welding is performed in locations other than designated welding areas.

 Fire watch: fire watchers will be required whenever welding or cutting is performed in locations where other than a minor fire might develop or in areas in close proximity to combustible materials.
 Fire watchers will have fire extinguishing equipment readily available and be trained in its use.
 They will be familiar with facilities for sounding an alarm in the event of a fire.
 They will watch for fires in all exposed areas, try to extinguish them only when obviously within the capacity of the equipment available, or otherwise sound the alarm.
 A fire watch will be maintained for at least a half hour after completion of welding or cutting operations to detect and extinguish possible smoldering fires.
 If any of these precautions cannot be followed than cutting or welding will not be performed.

 Authorization: Before cutting or welding is permitted, the area shall be inspected by the individual responsible for authorizing cutting and welding operations.
 They will designate precautions to be followed in granting authorization to proceed in the form of a written permit.

 Training: Physical Plant will train individuals to properly submit a completed hot work request.
 Any further training should come as part of the welding training they receive.

-Responsibility: The Director of Environmental Health and Safety will prepare and maintain the hot work permit program including required training.
 The Physical Plant Supervisor of Operations will issue the hot work permits and maintain them on file for a period of one year from the date of issue.